Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 - Belgrade’s waterfront: Enjoy a river cruise by day or stay later for the nightlife on board the floating river clubs.

-- Knez Mihailova Street: Wander dowm this pedestrianised shopping street with street performers and cafés
+- Knez Mihailova Street: Wander down this pedestrianised shopping street with street performers and cafés

-- Nikola Tesla Museum: Learn about the life and work of the pioneer of the AC current.
+- Nikola Tesla Museum: Learn about the life and work of the pioneer of the AC electric current

-Cathedral of St Sava Brasseie in Skadarlija street, the bohemian heart of Belgrade.
+Cathedral of St Sava Brasserie in Skadarlija Street.
+The bohemian heart of Belgrade.

 Where to stay in Belgrade

 Time is precious, so for me, picking a hotel right in the heart of the action will always be a priority.
-We stayed at the Belgrade Garni Inn Hotel,, just off Republic Square and a few steps from the Skadarlija district, where many of Belgrade’s traditional restaurants are located.
-It was a good choice, and somewhere I’d happily stay again.
+We stayed at Belgrade Garni Inn Hotel, just off Republic Square and a few steps from Skadarlija, Belgrade’s bohemian district, known for traditional restaurants.
+It was a great choice, and somewhere I’d happily stay again.

 Belgrade to Tuzla by bus

-Rural life on the road leavubg Belgrade foe the Bosniam border An old vatrogasni dom (fire station) on the Serbian side of the border.
+Rural life on the road, leaving Belgrade for the Bosnian border An old vatrogasni dom (fire station) on the Serbian side of the border.

-The bus trip from Belgrade to Tuzla takes just over 4 hours, here’s some useful tips:
+The bus trip from Belgrade to Tuzla takes just over 4 hours.
+Here are some useful tips:

 - Catching the Bus: The bus leaves from Belgrade’s central bus station.
 It’s a busy, chaotic place, so I’d give yourself time.
-You’ll need a platform ticket as well as a bus ticket.
-This was rigorously enforced and the purchase of it was not made easy.
-So do have cash ready (currently 300 RSD) and be prepared to hunt for an obscure kiosk and to ask for the right thing in Serbian / via google translate.
+You’ll need a platform ticket, not just a bus ticket.
+Do have cash ready (currently 300 RSD) and be prepared to hunt down an obscure kiosk and to converse in Serbian / via Google Translate.
 Once you’ve been allowed to board the bus, things improve quickly.
-The coach was modern and comfortable, and drama free (except for the broken toilet!)
+The coach was modern, comfortable, and drama-free (except for the broken toilet!)

-- Border Crossing: You’ll be asked to get off the bus once on the Serbian side and again on the Bosnian side to show your passport.
-We had Kosovan passport stamps and there were no issues with this on leaving Serbia.
+- Border Crossing: You must disembark the bus at the Serbian border and present your passport.
+And again on the Bosnian side.
+We had stamps from Kosovo in our passports from a previous trip, but there were no issues on leaving Serbia.

-- Bus Journey: The bus journey is 4 hours and 20 minutes and ours left and arrived on time.
-The bus runs through flat plains and small rural settlements and there’s plenty to see from the window, Once over the border, we passed Bijeljina.
-We could see a gold topped monastery which looked worth a visit if you have time.
-After that fhe terrain changed quickly and became much hillier, until we reached Tuzla, beyond the hills and into the valley.
+- Bus Journey: The bus journey is 4 hours and 20 minutes, and I’m pleased to say ours left and arrived on time.
+The bus runs through flat plains and small rural settlements, and there’s plenty to see from the window.
+Once over the border, we passed Bijeljina.
+The gleaming gold-topped monastery here looked worth a visit if you have time.
+After that, the terrain changed quickly.
+We ascended into the hills before descending into Tuzla.

-- Wnere to get off: The bus arrives in Tuzla main station which is about 10-15 minutes walk beyond the centre, We chose to exit at a bus stop just before the centre at the Tuzla brewery for a very welcome lunch stop and a beer!
+- Where to get off: The bus arrives at Tuzla main station, which is about a 10-15 minute walk beyond the centre.
+We chose to exit at a bus stop just before the centre at the Tuzla brewery for a very welcome lunch stop and a beer.
 I’d highly recommend it,

-Monastery of Saint Petka, just into Bosnia Herzogovina – Bijeljina Tuzla Brewery – a very welcome stop after the bus from Belgrade
+Monastery of Saint Petka (Bijeljina) – Bosnia and Herzegovina Tuzla Brewery – a very welcome stop after the bus from Belgrade

 If you’re enjoying this kind of travel writing, I share more like it once a month.